j-fischer/js-mock/README.md

 ### mock.allowing()

-Converts this mock into a stub, which will never throw a missing invocation exceptions.
+Converts this mock into a stub, which will never throw a missing invocation error.
 As a stub, it cannot have different behaviors for different calls.
 If `withExactArgs` is defined, any invocation other than the defined one will throw an unexpected invocation error.
 Note: Verifying the stub will reset the object into mocking mode with 0 calls expected.